 Find out how to choose a school for your child and the school admission criteria.
 This section explains how to get the best place at a primary or a secondary school for your children.

 SCHOOL ADMISSION: There is advice on the application process and admission deadlines.
 Find out how the appeals procedure works if you have a dispute or a complaint.

-When choosing schools your local council can help you find;
+When choosing a school for your child, your local council can help with:

 Note: Your council can also help you apply for child places at schools in other areas of the United Kingdom.
 All regional councils have advice teams to help parents get their children into suitable schools.